deckhouse/deckhouse/docs/documentation/pages/module-development/STRUCTURE.md

 The `/charts` directory contains Helm helper charts used when rendering templates.

-Deckhouse Kubernetes Platform (DKP) has its own library for working with templates called [lib-helm](https://github.com/deckhouse/lib-helm).
+Deckhouse Platform Certified Security Edition (DKP) has its own library for working with templates called [lib-helm](https://github.com/deckhouse/lib-helm).
 You can read about the library's features [in the lib-helm repository](https://github.com/deckhouse/lib-helm/blob/main/charts/helm_lib/README.md).
 To add the library to the module, download the [tgz-archive](https://github.com/deckhouse/lib-helm/releases/) with the appropriate release and move it to the `/charts` directory of the module.

 ## crds